 Professionalism unfolds in an atmosphere where the love of music co-exists with a love for precision.
 For me, teaching is a blend of giving and learning.
 Multi-talented students challenge me to become a better instructor, mentor, and coach.
 Closely observing and listening to them enriches my own experience.

-My artistic motivation also finds expression in initiating projects based on cross-genre concepts.
-Communication and organisation, for me, mean the ability to be both sender and receiver.
+My artistic motivation also finds expression in initiating projects based on interdisciplinary concepts.
+Communication, organisation and production, for me, mean the ability to be both sender and receiver.
 I find it fascinating to bring together a group of enthusiastic people and give them space in which to collaborate.

 The language of music is universal in its emotional reach.
 To me, making new connections between existing pieces, thereby creating space for improvisation and the eager invention of new possibilities is like a kind of musical playground where forms and sounds can be discovered.